robinrob/rsmithio/_posts/2018-02-06-whats-so-fun-about-programming.md

 However, no matter how much you can enjoy programming as a hobby, you always have to come back down to Earth and get into the technical details of computer science and technology, in order to do it well.
 So to be a programmer you must also have some sort of engineering mindset to want to delve into the details and enjoy that process.
 Of the creative and technical dispositions, I'd say it's most valuable to start off with the first.
-The creative urge can then be the motivating force required to get you over the barrier and learn all of the technical details that you need.
+The creative inspiration can then be the motivating force required to get you over the barrier and learn all of the technical details that you need.

-The above factors are why when I started to learn programming, then play around with it, I felt a strong need to keep doing it.
+The above factors are why when I started to learn programming, then play around with it, I felt a strong urge to keep doing it.
 Perhaps it explains some of the reasons why so many people seem to cross over *into* programming from other fields.
 At every [TechMeetup](techmeetup.co.uk) event I go to I speak to at least one person who is a student of [CodeClan](https://codeclan.com), and it's great to be involved in a field where that happens